Difference Between Agile and Waterfall: Software Development Methodologies

 - Agile requires a high degree of customer involvement, which not all customers are comfortable with or prefer to give.

-- Agile assumes every team member is completely dedicated to the project, without which weakens the principle of self-management.
+- Agile assumes every project team member is completely dedicated, without which weakens the principle of self-management.

-- A time-boxed iteration may not be enough to accommodate all deliverables, which will require changes in priority and additional sprints that can bring up cost.
+- A time-boxed approach may not be enough to accommodate all deliverables, which will require changes in priority and additional sprints that can bring up cost.

 - Agile recommends co-location for efficient communication, which is not always possible.

 Waterfall project management is a sequential approach that divides the SDLC to distinct phases such as requirements gathering, analysis and design, coding and unit testing, system and user acceptance testing, and deployment.
 The next phase can only proceed if the previous phase has been completed.
 In between phases, a deliverable is expected or a document is signed off.